Guardiola's mother dies after contracting coronavirus, Man City confirm | Goal.com

 The Manchester City family are devastated to report the death today of Pep’s mother Dolors Sala Carrió in Manresa, Barcelona after contracting Corona Virus.
 She was 82-years-old .— Manchester City (@ManCity) April 6, 2020

-Tributes have already begun to pour in on social media, with City's local rivals Manchester United responding to the news on social media with a heartfelt post of their own.
+Tributes have already begun to pour in on social media, with City's local rivals Manchester United responding to the news with a heartfelt post of their own.

 The club wrote on Twitter: "Everyone at Manchester United is saddened to hear this terrible news.
 We send our heartfelt condolences to Pep and his family.